nodejs/node/doc/api/fs.md

 In busy processes, the programmer is _strongly encouraged_ to use the asynchronous versions of these calls.
-The synchronous versions will block the entire process until they complete--halting all connections.
+The synchronous versions will block the entire process until they complete — halting all connections.

 The relative path to a filename can be used.
 Remember, however, that this path will be relative to `process.cwd()`.